twonil/python-omniture/README.md

 Feel free to contribute by filing issues or issuing a pull reqeust.

 #### Build
-If you want to build run
+If you want to build the module

 ```bash
     bash build.sh